South Central Texas Streams: Evaluating Water Quality for Aquatic Life and Recreation

 Based on the analyses of Phase I data, the TMDL Team carried out further assessment to determine the most appropriate management strategy for four of the streams.

-Please e-mail us at tmdl@tceq.texas.gov, and mention the South Central Texas project in the subject line.
-Or call 512-239-6682.
+Please email tmdl@tceq.texas.gov, and mention the South Central Texas project in the subject line.
+Or call us at 512-239-6682.